 },

-// Called once when app starts - return value available via ctx.config
+// Called once when the app starts, return value is available via ctx.config

 const cache = new Map<string, string>();